I've signed up to be a member, now what?

 I've booked a place on a Masterclass, what's next?

-You will receive an email from us confirming your booking.
-This email is a generic confirmation and doesn’t provide details of the event, so make sure you pop the time & date in your diary!
-If you haven’t received an email from us then have a look in your junk folder, and double-check that you’ve booked by returning to the event page.
+You will receive an email from us confirming your booking - make sure you pop the time & date in your diary!
+If you haven’t received an email from us then have a look in your junk folder, and double-check that you’ve booked by returning to the Members Area.

 What if I’ve applied to take part?

 If bookings are open online, everyone who books a place is welcome to attend, to sit and listen to the Masterclass and ask questions when suitable.
 For many of our Masterclasses, there is also the opportunity to take part in a practical element.
-It will always state on the event webpage how to apply to take part - often it is to just send us an email with your details.
+It will always state on the event webpage how to apply to take part - it's usually a quick form with some questions about the session.

-Some of our Masterclasses are application only, as they are small practical workshops, held in spaces such as our Stalls Bar.
-If bookings are not open on our website, this means you can only apply to attend by emailing us - all the details of how to apply will be on the individual event page.
+Some of our Masterclasses are application only, as they are small practical workshops held in smaller spaces, such as the Stalls Bar.
+All the details of how to apply for a closed workshop will be on the individual event page.

-If you applied to take part and haven't heard back from us, this means unfortunately you haven't been selected as one of the participants for this session.
+We always try our best to let applicants know whether they've been picked or not but if you applied to take part and haven't heard back from us, this means unfortunately you haven't been selected as one of the participants for this session.
 We try and give as many people with a wide variety of backgrounds and at different stages of their career the opportunity to participate, so please do not be disheartened.
-You may be selected for future workshops so please do keep applying.
-Often even if you are not successful, you can still come along as an attendee to watch the masterclass - drop us an email if you're not sure.
+You may be selected for future workshops so please do keep applying!
+In the meantime, there is still loads to be taken from attending the masterclass as an observer.

 What if my plans change?